vincentkua/stockxyz/readme.md

 - Firebase web notification with frontend web notification (10pts)
   - Used for buy/sell signal or important update
 - Sending email (5pts)
-  - Used for password reset , reset token will be sent to the email accordingly
+  - Used for password reset component
+  - Reset token will be sent to the email when requested
 - Use Spring Boot security with JWT to authenticate and authorize Angular request (5pts)
-  - Basic security setting with JWT token validation
+  - Basic security setting implemented
+  - JWT token validation required for every api request.
 - Use a UI component framework - eg. ng-bootstrap, Material, PrimeNG (4pts)
   - ng material was used in this project
 - Adding a service worker to precache application assets (4pts)
   - service worker was added and precache all the html/js/css/assets

+## Author
+- Kua Zi Lin (Vincent Kua)